-Taylor McCann is this year’s Social Media and Marketing Manager.
-She is a sophomore from Mount Vernon, Ohio with majors in Strategic Communications and Individualized Studies.
+Taylor McCann is this year’s Social Media & Marketing Manager.
+She is a sophomore from Mount Vernon, Ohio with majors in Strategic Communications and Sustainability with a minor in Global Health.
 A short term goal of hers is to become a Road Warrior for Thirst Project to do her part in ending the global water crisis.
 After that, well… Stay tuned.
 She’s very excited to help lead the GreenHawks team this year!

 Caroline Roethlisberger is this year’s Business Manager.
 She is a junior from St. Louis, Missouri.
 She is a Journalism and Political Science major with a minor in Spanish and hopes to pursue a career in law.

-Allison Forsythe is a senior Accounting, Finance and Sustainability triple major with a love for the environment.
+Allison Forsythe is a senior Accounting and Sustainability major with a love for the environment.
 Her goal is to create environmental change inside corporations and their supply chains to create large impacts on the rest of the world.

 Archer K Hill II is an Environmental Science graduate student from Bermuda.
 He has an undergraduate degree in International Studies and Geography and a first master’s in International Relations.
 He is interested in many things—especially the human implications of climate change.
 After Miami he hopes to work in journalism.

 Naiyi Jiang (Themis) is a sophomore from Chengdu, China and is planning on majoring in Marketing and Sustainability.
-She loves to play tennis and basketball, hike, and read.
-Her favorite quote is “Everything has beauty, but not everybody sees it.”
+She loves to hike, learn about plants, and hopes to enjoy her college experience at Miami.

 Celine Thormann is a sophomore from Westfield, Indiana.
-She is Bio/Pre-med and Spanish major who is hoping to be a surgeon one day.
+She is a Biology and Spanish major on the pre-medical track who hopes to be a surgeon one day.
 She loves dogs, reading, writing, volunteering and protecting the environment.